Help Us Find the Next Class of Act Six Scholars

 - are not currently enrolled at a four-year college (students at two-year colleges may apply);

-- live in one of our seven Act Six program sites; and
+- live in one of four Act Six program sites; and

 - want to attend at least one of the Act Six partner colleges in their program site.